Konstantin Kerschbaumer: 1. FC Heidenheim

 On 2 September 2019, Kerschbaumer moved back up to the 2.
 Bundesliga to sign a three-year contract with 1.
 FC Heidenheim, for an undisclosed fee.
 He made 26 appearances and scored three goals during a 2019–20 season which ended with defeat in the Bundesliga promotion play-off.
 Following a mid-table 2020–21 season in which he made 19 appearances and scored one goal, a torn muscle fibre interrupted the early months of Kerschbaumer's 2021–22 season.
 After his return, he made just five appearances and late in the season, it was announced that Kerschbaumer would be released when his contract expired in June 2022.
 Kerschbaumer ended his three-season spell at the Voith-Arena with 50 appearances and four goals.

 Wolfsberger AC

 On 23 May 2022, Kerschbaumer signed a three-year contract with Austrian Bundesliga club Wolfsberger AC on a free transfer, effective 1 July 2022.
+He made 34 appearances and scored three goals during a 2022–23 season which culminated with defeat in the Europa Conference League play-offs.
+Kerschbaumer was frozen out during the 2023–24 season and made just two substitute appearances.
+He departed the club in September 2024.

+SV Stripfing

+On 7 September 2024, Kerschbaumer signed an undisclosed-length contract with 2.
+Liga club SV Stripfing.
+He made 25 appearances during the 2024–25 season, in which the club narrowly avoided relegation.
+Kerschbaumer was retained for the 2025–26 season.

 International career

-Kerschbaumer won 20 caps and scored two goals for Austria from U16 to U19 level between 2007 and 2010.
+Kerschbaumer won 20 caps and scored two goals for Austria between U16 to U19 level between 2007 and 2010.
 He was a part of the U17 team which won the 2008 U17 Toto Cup.

 Style of play

 Kerschbaumer was described by Marinus Dijkhuizen as a "box to box" midfielder.
-In June 2017, Brentford goalkeeper Daniel Bentley stated that Kerschbaumer was the best finisher at the club.
+In June 2017, Brentford goalkeeper Dan Bentley stated that Kerschbaumer was the best finisher at the club.